 - Debt collectors call you about debts that aren’t yours.

 - You receive medical bills for services you don't use.

 How can identity theft impact your credit report?

 As well as potentially losing a lot of your hard-earned cash, identity theft can seriously affect your credit rating in Australia.
 That’s because an identity thief can quickly max out any credit cards you have.
 They can also apply for credit cards, loans and take out subscriptions without ever intending to pay them back.
 While you’re not at fault, this will be noted in your credit file which is likely to affect your ability to obtain credit down the line.
-Your credit report includes information such as:
+Your credit report contains your credit history and includes information such as::

 - Information about existing and previous credit accounts or loans you have held.

 - Defaulted payments that have lasted longer than 60 days and exceed $150.

 - Any applications you've made in the last five years.